-We would not like to give the impression that all output from MT systems is of low quality.
+We would not like to give the impression that all output from

+M.T. systems is of low quality.
 Much depends on the input.
 One idea that has been used with some success is to limit the complexity of the input, and thus ensure good quality automatic translation requiring no post-editing.
-This limited-syntax and vocabulary approach has been used extensively by, for example, Rank-Xerox (Elliston, 1978), to produce technical manuals in a variety of languages.
-One result of this technique, as Lawson (1979, p.
-81-2) points out, may be that the source texts are written in language which is "more elegant than their standard jargon" and which "reads easily and fast".
-The French TITUS system (Ducrot, 1972) similarly produces fully automatic translations of texts whose syntax and vocabulary are controlled and limited.
+This limited-syntax and limited-vocabulary approach has been used extensively by, for example, Rank-Xerox, to produce technical manuals in a variety of languages.
+One result of this technique, as Lawson points out, may be that the source texts are written in language which is 'more elegant than their standard jargon' and which 'reads easily and fast' (pp. 81-82).
+The French TITUS system similarly produces fully automatic translations of texts the syntax and vocabulary of which is controlled and limited.

-In the majority of systems, however, humans and machine co-operate to produce the better translations.
-The amount of pre- and post-editing by humans differs from system to system.
-Texts being translated by the CEC's Systran are passed to humans for post-editing only, and it is often the case that the output requires only a little correction.
-The bulk of texts that must be translated in the Commission represent a drudge for the professional translator - texts for which "style, and even nuances, are of secondary importance" (Lawson, 1979, p.84) - and the ability to offload this drudge onto a machine that can do the job almost as well, more quickly, and without fatigue, will surely be welcomed by all concerned.
-This would then leave the human translator free to concentrate or, the sorts of texts that, for the foreseeable future at least, will never be handled by an MT system, and which require distinctly human capabilities.
-Lawson calls these "texts with a message for the less-than-committed reader" opposed to "routine information texts") - literary, political, educational texts, whose style is marked by deliberate use of ambiguity, idiomatic turns of phrase, complex figures of speech, just those features of natural language that are the most problematic for automatic analysis and translation.
+In the majority of systems however, humans and machine co-operate to produce the better translations.
+The amount of preand post-editing by humans differs from system to system.
+Texts being translated by the C.E.C.'s Systran are passed to humans for post-editing only, and it is often the case that the output requires only a little correction.
+The bulk of texts that must be translated in the Commission represent a drudge for the professional translator texts for which 'style, and even nuances, are of secondary importance' (Lawson, p.
+84) - and the ability to off-load this drudge on to a machine that can do the job almost as well, more quickly, and without fatigue, will surely be welcomed by all concerned.
+This would then leave the human translator free to concentrate on the sorts of texts that, for the foreseeable future at least, will never be handled by an M.T. system, and which require distinctly human capabilities.
+Lawson calls these 'texts with a message for the less-than-committed reader' (as opposed to 'routine information texts') - literary, political, and educational texts, the style of which is marked by deliberate use of ambiguity, idiomatic turns of phrase, complex figures of speech - just those features of natural language that are the most problematic for automatic analysis and translation.
 These texts require all the ingenuity and creativity of an experienced human if a reasonable translation is to be achieved.
-Another class of texts that cannot be "trusted" to a machine are those for which an especially high quality of translation is required, for example diplomatic and legal documents.
-So the off-loading of a huge volume of routine paperwork will free the translator for the more interesting, demanding, rewarding and creative work of translating these "sensitive" texts.
+Another class of texts that cannot be trusted to a machine are those for which an especially high quality of translation is required, for example diplomatic and legal documents.
+So the off-loading of a huge volume of routine paperwork will free the translator for the more interesting, demanding, rewarding, and creative work of translating these sensitive texts.

 Let there be no fear that a sufficient volume of translation work does not exist.
 Generally, there is a considerable backlog of texts requiring translation.
-In the CEC for example, where every document must be produced in six languages, often in a hurry, "the style of our translations often suffers because of the very short deadlines against which we have to work" (Arthern, 1978, p.81).
-This, in spite of the fact that a substantial part of the Institutions' budget is for linguistic (Sager, 1978, p.5), approximately 1700 translators employed full- or part-time (Vauquois, 1979); furthermore, Anderla (1973, p.123) suggested that by 1987 the world's annual production of scientific and technical information would be six times the then current rate.
-A veritable "translation mountain"!
+In the C.E.C., for example, where every document must be produced in six languages, often in a hurry, 'the style of our translations often suffers because of the very short deadlines against which we have to work' (Arthern, p.
+81).
+This in spite of the fact that a substantial part of the Institutions' budget is for linguistic services, and approximately 1700 translators are employed full or part time; furthermore, in 1973 Anderla suggested that by 1987 the world's annual production of scientific and technical information would be six times the then current rate.
+A veritable 'translation mountain'!